 Audited courses are recorded on a student's transcript and assigned a grade of either AU or U. AU grades are assigned for attendance of a course, and U grades are assigned for non-attendance of audit courses.
 Students are not allowed to change the credit/audit status of any weekly classes for which they are enrolled.
-Students may change the credit/audit status of an intensive-format course before the close of business on the day before the course begins.
-Students may also change the credit/audit status of an intensive course before the close of business on the day before the course begins by turning in a change of course credit form.
+Students may change the credit/ audit status of an intensive-format course before the close of business on the day before the course begins by turning in a change of course credit form.
 Students who have audited classes earlier may repeat the classes later for credit.
 Students are allowed to audit classes as space is available.
-Priority for class seating is given to degree-seeking students.
+Priority for class seating is given to degreeseeking students.
 Exceptions to this policy will be granted by the Dean of the School of Counseling, or Ministry only in extreme circumstances.